ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription.md

 {: #attestationstream}
 # Remote Attestation Event Stream

 The \<attestation\> Event Stream is an {{RFC8639}} compliant Event Stream which is defined within this section and within the YANG Module of {{-rats-yang-tpm-charra}}.
-This Event Stream contains YANG notifications which carry Evidence which assists a Verifier in appraising the Trustworthiness Level of an Attester.
+This Event Stream contains YANG notifications which carry Evidence to assists a Verifier in appraising the Trustworthiness Level of an Attester.
 Data Nodes within {{configuring}} allow the configuration of this Event Stream’s contents on an Attester.

 This \<attestation\> Event Stream may only be exposed on Attesters supporting {{-rats-riv}}.
 As with {{-rats-riv}}, it is up to the Verifier to understand which types of cryptoprocessors and keys are acceptable.

 ## Subscription to the \<attestation\> Event Stream

 To establish a subscription to an Attester in a way which provides provably fresh Evidence, initial randomness must be provided to the Attester.
 This is done via the augmentation of a \<nonce-value\> into {{RFC8639}} the \<establish-subscription\> RPC.
 Additionally, a Verifier must ask for PCRs of interest from a platform.

 ~~~~
   augment /sn:establish-subscription/sn:input: